OEM Toner Cartridges vs. Remanufactured Toner Cartridge vs. Generic Toner Cartridge

 An OEM toner cartridge is a cartridge produced by the original equipment manufacturer (OEM).
 These cartridges are brand new, very reliable but expensive.

 Remanufactured Toner Cartridges

 A remanufactured toner cartridge is a used OEM cartridge which has been remanufactured.
 The cost is considerably lower than that of an OEM cartridge with print quality and reliabilty almost on par.
 The remanufacturing process is a multi-step process.
 The process starts with using only original cartridges which have been thoroughly inspected for any flaws.
 The cartridges are then stripped down to individual parts.
 High wear components are replaced with brand new parts, then filled with toner specifically formulated for that printer cartridge.
 Sounds easy?
 Nope.
-Not all remanufactured toner cartridges are equal in quality which is why we supply CIG and MSE remanufactured cartridges as they are of superior quality.
+Not all remanufactured toner cartridges are equal in quality which is why we supply CIG (Clover Imaging Group) and EcoTone remanufactured cartridges as they are of superior quality.